MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-translator-resource.md

 ### Server: translate question

-The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Query** resolver in `./pages/api/resolvers/resolvers.ts`, shown below, to get a question for the game from the database.
-When the question is retrieved, it's translated based on the language received from the client.
+The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Query** resolver in `./pages/api/resolvers/resolvers.ts` to get a question for the game from the database.
+When the question is retrieved, it's translated based on the language received from the client:

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/pages/api/resolvers/resolvers.ts" id="GetQuestionGraphQLResolverQuery" highlight="17":::